VirginiaEzemaduakor/titanic-case-study/README.md

 ![Fig.3](images/survived_dashboard.png)

-## 4. CONCLUSION
+## Conclusion

 Data cleaning is the first step while performing data analysis.
 Exploratory data analytics in this context helps one to understand the dataset by showing the number of passengers in each features.
 EDA is used to figure out the total number of passengers that boarded the titanic ship based on class, sex, port of embarkation, passengers whose siblings aboard the ship and passengers whose children aboard the ship.
 Tailored data analytics in this study helps to give a simple comparison of passengers in each of the features in other to make predictions of how certain features could influence the survival rate and dead rate of the passengers.
 This is done by using graphical techniques.

 By applying TDA some conclusions are drawn and facts are found.
 There is high influence of sex on survival.
-We can see from [Survived passengers by sex and class](#Survived-passengers-by-sex) that the number of survived passengers are the total number of female (152), while non of the 266 male passengers survived.
+We can see from [Survived passengers by sex and class](#Survived-passengers-by-sex-and-class) that the number of survived passengers are the total number of female (152), while non of the 266 male passengers survived.
 With the high influence rate, we can say the female passengers are more likely to survive giving the 100 percent survival rate.

 The influence of age on survival.
 From the table below, it shows how age could influence the possibility of survival.
 Given the total of 418 passengers that aboard the ship, 152 (~36) passengers survived the wrecked ship.
 Based on their age group, out of the 61 passengers within the teenager (0-19years) age bracket, 28 survived; out of the 275 passengers within the youth (20-39years) age bracket, 94 passengers survived; out of the 68 passengers within the adult (40-59years) age bracket, 23 survived; and lastly, out of the 14 passengers within the elders (>60 years) ages that boarded the ship, 7 survived the wrecked ship.